 4 Steps to Become a Registered Nurse in Connecticut

 1. Complete a Registered Nurse Training Program.

-Successful completion of a program in registered nursing is required for registered nurse licensure in Connecticut.5 The program should be approved by the Connecticut State Board of Examiners for Nursing.5 Registered nurse training programs should provide at least four academic semesters consisting of at least 35 semester hour credits in nursing.5 Out of state programs that comply with the Connecticut education requirements may also be deemed acceptable.5 A list of approved in state programs can be accessed on the Department of Public Health website.6
+Successful completion of a program in registered nursing is required for registered nurse licensure in Connecticut.5 The program should be approved by the Connecticut State Board of Examiners for Nursing.5 Registered nurse training programs should provide at least four academic semesters consisting of at least 35 semester hour credits in nursing.5 Out-of-state programs that comply with Connecticut education requirements may also be deemed acceptable.5 A list of approved in-state programs can be accessed on the Department of Public Health website.6

 2. Register for the National Council Licensure Examination for Registered Nurses.